Xh4H/Loki/README.md

 **Loki** has been created with the goal of helping developers to scan their projects and identifying possible attack vectors that could take advantage of vulnerabilities in the dependency supply chain.

+**Loki** is a god in Norse mithology.
+Among other powers, he is an adept shapeshifter and people impersonator.
 ## Disclaimer
-**Loki** is a PoC.
+**Loki** is a defensive tool.
 The attack mode simply inserts a payload opening a listener service to allow the developer to connect to the compromised dependency with the sole purpose of showing the impact of a misconfigured module.

 ## When may a Dependency Confusion supply chain attack happen?
 **Dependency Confusion** attacks may occur if: